sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Movie player for GNOME
+Short desc    : Movie player for GNOME
 URL          : https://wiki.gnome.org/Apps/Videos
-Лицензия     : GPLv2+ with exceptions
+License      : GPLv2+ with exceptions
-Описание     : Totem is simple movie player for the GNOME desktop.
+Descript     : Totem is simple movie player for the GNOME desktop.
 It features a
              : simple playlist, a full-screen mode, seek and volume controls, as well as
              : a pretty complete keyboard navigation.
              :